schischa/marcs-custom-wp-functions/README.md

 ## Changelog

+**Version 1.4.1:**
+- Enhanced the "disable comments entirely" option to fully remove the comment icon and count from the admin bar.

 **Version 1.4:**
 - Added setting to choose between removing the comment URL field only or disabling all comments entirely.
   *Note: Comment disabling code sourced from [WPBeginner](https://www.wpbeginner.com/).*